 Put your best face on - you have to wear a face covering on your journey

 If you haven’t got a face covering, we want to make it easy to get your hands on one.
-We’ve made some special face coverings for sale in our shop at Malton Bus Station – as sported here by some of our team!
+We’ve made some special face coverings for sale in our shop at Blackburn Bus Station.

 Drop by and get one for just £2.50, with the proceeds going to NHS Charities Together.